mtorabirad/PricePrediction/project_predicting_AirBnB_prices.md

 ## Data Collection

 Data was downloaded (on 24th of Sep.
-2020) from "insideairbnb.com," which is a website that provides AirBnB data for different cities around the world in CSV format.
+2020) from "insideairbnb.com," which is a website that provides Airbnb data for different cities around the world in CSV format.
 The downloaded file contained information about property, neighbourhood, review scores, host, etc and had more than twenty-thousand observations and one-hundred features.
 Most of these features, however, had to be dropped in the data preprocessing stage for reasons that are discussed next.

 ## Data Preprocessing